tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/set-up-push-notifications.md

 ---
-title: Set Up Push Notifications
+title: How to Set Up Push Notifications
 navigation_weight: 2
 ---